roelderickx/contour-osm/README.md

 There are a number of advantages to this all-in-one approach, especially for inexperienced users.
 But according to the unix philosophy one would rather write three separate programs to achieve every task independently.
 As it turns out those applications exist already:
 1. NASA's dba which allows downloading a specific area as well, or any browser if you really want to download manually
-2. the gdal suite, especially gdal_contour. this library is used internally by phyghtmap, however this information needs to be confirmed.
+2. The gdal suite, especially gdal_contour.
+This library is used internally by phyghtmap, however the contours are not calculated by GDAL.
 3. ogr2osm

 Another limitation of Phyghtmap is the lack of support for datasources other than SRTM or viewfinder.
-As described below in [Obtaining elevation data](#obtaining_elevation_data) there are more accurate datasources which are not necessarily distributed as hgt files.
+As described below in [obtaining elevation data](#obtaining-elevation-data) there are more accurate datasources which are not necessarily distributed as hgt files.

 Also, in some circumstances you may already have converted the downloaded files to contour lines and possibly you even inserted them in a database (for example when you use [hikingmap](https://github.com/roelderickx/hikingmap) or [opentopomap](https://github.com/der-stefan/OpenTopoMap)).